 These reasons considered, at minimum EMMs should be able to prove their ongoing commitment to delivering same-day support for the latest OS updates.
 As Android continues to roll out new functionality for Android in the enterprise — most recently zero-touch enrollment, managed Google Play, Verify Apps and SafetyNet APIs — the onus is also on EMMs to keep up.

 A Program Expansion for Enterprise Mobility Management Vendors

 To stay ahead of the evolving threat landscape and more effectively manage Android devices, IT decision-makers need to fast-track the EMM selection process.
 That’s why Google expanded its Android Recommended Program to help security leaders gain confidence in their EMM selection, streamline deployment and deliver up-to-date support for the latest updates.

 IBM MaaS360 with Watson is a validated solution in the Android Enterprise Recommended program for EMMs, placing it among the select few EMMs that meet these new comprehensive program requirements.

 Recognizing the value of the overall Android Enterprise Recommended program, MaaS360 delivers support for all Android Enterprise Recommended OEM devices, including both categories of knowledge worker and rugged use cases.

-To learn more, register for our Jan.
-31 webinar, “IBM Joins Google in Announcing Android Enterprise Recommended Program for EMMs” or watch it on-demand thereafter.
+To learn more, watch our on-demand webinar, “IBM Joins Google in Announcing Android Enterprise Recommended Program for EMMs.”

 Google and Android are trademarks of Google LLC.